MaterializeInc/materialize/doc/user/content/releases/_index.md

 We announce both planned and unplanned maintenance windows on our [status page](https://status.materialize.com).

+You can also use our [status page API](https://status.materialize.com/api) to programmatically access the information on our status page.

 ## Versioning

 Each release is associated with an internal version number.
 You can determine